void-linux/void-packages/Manual.md

 	Installs `service` from `${FILESDIR}` to /etc/sv.
 The service must be a directory containing at least a run script.
-Note the `supervise` symlink will be created automatically by `vsv`.
+Note the `supervise` symlink will be created automatically by `vsv` and that the run script is automatically made executable by this function.
 	For further information on how to create a new service directory see [The corresponding section the FAQ](http://smarden.org/runit/faq.html#create).